ChromaticHQ/calliope/README.md

 ### `fonts` - Move Font Files

-The `fonts` task merely moves font files from your source directory to the destination directory withour any additional processing.
+The `fonts` task merely moves font files from your source directory to the destination directory without any additional processing.

 **`fonts` is disabled by default, but can be easily enabled by adding a configuration object for it in your project’s `calliope.config.js` file.
 See [`calliope.sample-config.js`] for configuration details.**